Sign in Create account

 One size fits most teen to adult

-Row 2: ch 1, turn, sc in same st and nxt st, ch 6, *sc in nxt 2 sts, ch 6, repeat from *, across, after the final ch-6 that is hanging off the end, sl st back into the last sc made to close that loop.
+Ch 1, turn, sc in same st and next st, ch 6, *sc in next 2 sts, ch 6, repeat from *, across.
+After the final ch-6 that is hanging off the end, sl st back into the last sc made to close that loop.

-Row 3: While working keep all ch-6 loops to the BACK or BEHIND the current row, ch 1 (doesn’t count as a stitch), dc in the 1st sc and each sc across.
+While working, keep all ch-6 loops to the BACK or BEHIND the current row, ch 1 (doesn’t count as a stitch), dc in the 1st sc and each sc across.
 (44 dc)

 Now we will cable and secure the loops.
-Align the cowl so row 1 is on the bottom, row 13 is on the top and the loops are all facing you.
-Begin, at the bottom right corner loop (this is not the one shown in the photo, but start where I’ve stated), grab the loop and give it a ½ COUNTER clockwise turn, like so:
+Align the cowl so row 1 is on the bottom and row 13 is on the top, and the loops are all facing you.
+Begin at the bottom right corner loop (this is not the one shown in the photo, but start where I’ve stated).
+Grab the loop and give it a ½ COUNTER-clockwise turn, like so:

 Next, pull the untwisted loop directly above it THROUGH the loop you just twisted, like this: